• Skip to primary navigation

 mocktail

-A mocktail is just a virgin cocktail.
-It can be called a virgin cocktail, a shrub (more on that below), a non-alcoholic drink or have formal drink name (like the old fashioned Arnold Palmer).
+A mocktail is just a cocktail without alcohol.
+It can be called a virgin cocktail, a shrub (which has vinegar), a non-alcoholic drink, or it could have a formal drink name (like the old-fashioned Arnold Palmer).
 A great mocktail will always have a few layers of flavor so that it is not like sipping on plain fruit juice and the more modern mocktails really mix it up by adding spice and herbs.

 grapefruit mocktail

-Grapefruit shrub with some added cranberry juice and fresh ginger.
+Grapefruit juice mixed with some added cranberry juice and fresh ginger.

 easy mocktail recipe

-If you follow the ratio above for the three main parts, you can use any flavor combination you love to make your own shrub.
-Here are some mocktail recipes ideas for you to start with.
+You can use any flavor combination you love to make your own mocktail.
+Here are some mocktail recipe ideas for you to start with.

 • Strawberry and Basil Mocktail that I mentioned earlier is perfect for summer and very refreshing.